zappala/cedarhills-blog/content/pressurized-irrigation-capacity.md

 on for longer periods, which increases the likelihood that another failure occurs.
-In this case, the city would need to take immediate action to reduce demand on the system, unless we had already reduced demand due to consevation measures.
+In this case, the city would need to take immediate action to reduce demand on the system, unless we had already reduced demand due to conservation measures.

 ## Conservation